Loehr-Daniels Study Course

 evident as they returned to their favored positions near the lead dog.

-a feast of negative emotions for evil, I thought.
-The arrogance and disdain of
+emotions for evil, I thought.
+The arrogance and disdain of the head dog,

-accepted followers.
+followers.
 The forlorn hopes, the biting rejection, of the outcast.

-The soul came into incarnation to change
+The soul came into incarnation

-this.
+to change this.

-The soul brings first of all a rich
+The soul brings first of all

-it.
+of it.
 The soul brings into the animal realm a self-consciousness wherein the

 individual knows itself, can discern between good and evil, has free will